pni-lab/connattractor/docs/01-paper.md

 # Results

-First, we explored the attractor states of the functional brain connectome in a sample of n=41 healthy young participants (Study 1).
-We estimated activity flow in the connectome ([](http://dx.doi.org/10.1038/nn.4406); [](http://dx.doi.org/10.1038/s41467-017-01000-w)) as the study-level average of regularized partial correlations among the resting state fMRI timeseries of m = 122 functionally defined brain regions (see Methods).
+First, we explored the attractor states of the functional brain connectome in a sample of n=41 healthy young participants (study 1).
+We estimated interregional activity flow ([](http://dx.doi.org/10.1038/nn.4406); [](http://dx.doi.org/10.1038/s41467-017-01000-w)) as the study-level average of regularized partial correlations among the resting state fMRI timeseries of m = 122 functionally defined brain regions (BASC brain atlas, see Methods for details).
 We then used the standardized functional connectome as the $w_{ij}$  weights of a continuous-state Hopfield network ([](https://doi.org/10.1073/pnas.79.8.2554), [](https://doi.org/10.1162/neco.1994.6.3.459)) consisting of $m$ neural units, each having an activity $a_i \in [-1,1]$.
-We then repeatedly initialized the Hopfield network with random input activations and iteratively updated it, until convergence ("relaxation"), according to the following equation:
+Hopfield networks can be initialized by an arbitrary activation pattern ($m$ activations) and iteratively updated, until convergence ("relaxation"), according to the following equation:

 ```{math}
 :label: hopfield-update
 \dot{a}_i = S(\beta \sum_{j=1}^m w_{ij}a_j - b_i)
 ```

 where $\dot{a}_i$ is the activity of neural unit $i$ in the next iteration and $S(a_j)$ is the sigmoidal activation function $S(a) = tanh(a)$ and $b_i$ is the bias of unit $i$ and $\beta$ is the so-called temperature parameter.
-The weights $w_{ij}$ are symmetric and the diagonal elements are set to zero.
-Importantly, in our implementation, the relaxation of the Hopfield network is in a close analog of the simultaneous and integrative application of the activity flow principle: $\dot{a}_i = \sum_{j=1}^m w_{ij}a_j$, as well as with the inner workings of with neural mass models  ([](https://doi.org/10.1038/nn.4497)).
+Importantly, in our implementation, the relaxation of the Hopfield network can be conceptualized as the repeated application of the activity flow principle, simultaneously for all regions: $\dot{a}_i = \sum_{j=1}^m w_{ij}a_j$.
+The update rule also exhibits strong analogies with the inner workings of neural mass models  ([](https://doi.org/10.1038/nn.4497)) as applied e.g. in dynamic causal modelling (see Discussion for more details).

-Hopfiled networks assign an energy to every possible activity configurations (see Methods). which decreases during the relaxation procedure until reaching an equilibrium state with minimal energy ({numref}`attractors`A, [](https://doi.org/10.1073/pnas.79.8.2554); [](https://doi.org/10.1162/neco.1994.6.3.459)).
+Hopfiled networks assign an energy to every possible activity configurations (see Methods), which decreases during the relaxation procedure until reaching an equilibrium state with minimal energy ({numref}`attractors`A, top panel, [](https://doi.org/10.1073/pnas.79.8.2554); [](https://doi.org/10.1162/neco.1994.6.3.459)).
+We used a high number of random initializations to obtain all possible attractor states of the connectome-based Hopfield network in study 1 ({numref}`attractors`A, bottom panel).

-Similarly to neural mass models ([](https://doi.org/10.1098/rstb.2005.1638)), adding weak Gaussian noise to the connectome-based Hopfield network prevents the system reaching equilibrium and induces a stochastic walk that may traverse extensive regions of the state space, visiting the basins of multiple attractor states ({numref}`attractors`B).
+To account for stochastic fluctuations in neuronal activity ([](https://doi.org/10.1098/rstb.2005.1638)), we add weak Gaussian noise to the connectome-based Hopfield network prevents the system reaching equilibrium and induces a "stochastic walk" that may traverse extensive regions of the state space, visiting the basins of multiple attractor states ({numref}`attractors`B).

 To construct a low-dimensional embedding of the resulting state space, we applied principal component analysis (PCA) to the states visited during this stochastic walk.
 Largely independnet on the free parameters $\beta$ (temperature) and $\sigma$ (variance of the noise), the first two principal components (PCs) explained **XX**% of the variance in the state space.